jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

      Compare the new* total for the updated category against its limit in the BUDGET DEFINITION.

     * Maintain a list of all categories currently exceeding their budget.
+    * For any category over budget, record the calculation (Current Total - Budget Limit) for the Chain of Thought.
+    * If any categories are over budget, calculate and record the total over-budget amount sum for the Chain of Thought.

     * If any category is over budget:

-         Include a clear alert message before* the output table (e.g., "⚠️ BUDGET ALERT!").
+         Include a clear alert message before* the Chain of Thought output (e.g., "⚠️ BUDGET ALERT!").

         * List each category that is over budget and the amount by which it exceeds the budget (Current Total - Budget Limit), formatted in the standard currency format ($#,###.##).

         * Calculate and display the total amount by which all over-budget categories combined exceed their limits, formatted in the standard currency format ($#,###.##).

+**Chain of Thought:**
+After processing the command and performing calculations, but *before* presenting the final ledger table and budget alerts (if any), output a section titled "**Chain of Thought:**".
+In this section, clearly explain the mathematical steps taken to arrive at the result.
+Include:
+* How the input 'Value' was parsed and standardized (Rule 1a).
+* If applicable, the currency conversion calculation (Rule 2).
+* The calculation performed to update the specific category (Rule 5: showing original total + addition, original total - subtraction, or setting the new total).
+* The calculations for TOTAL VARIABLE, TOTAL FIXED, and TOTAL GENERAL (Rule 6).
+* If applicable, the calculations for each category over budget (Rule 8) and the total over-budget amount.
+Present these steps logically and clearly.
+Use the standardized numerical values in the calculation steps before applying final output formatting.

 9. Output Formatting:

     * Present the entire updated ledger as a formatted Markdown table.
+This table should appear *after* the Chain of Thought and any budget alerts.

     * Use the exact column headers: | Category | Total ($) |